ayushsarode/CardConnect/Contributing.md

 - **Note:** If you don't have an account on a particular platform, just remove the corresponding anchor tag block

 5. Create a Pull Request to add the changes to this repository.
 Please change the title to "<your-username>added"

+6. Please patiently await the repository maintainer's review and be open to making further changes if requested.
+Your cooperation and flexibility are greatly appreciated!

 <br>